Ozyugoo/alx-frontend-javascript/0x01-ES6_promise/README.md

-Tasks
+# Tasks

-0. Keep every promise you make and only make promises you can keep mandatory
+### 0. Keep every promise you make and only make promises you can keep

 Return a Promise using this prototype function getResponseFromAPI()

 bob@dylan:~$ cat 0-main.js